 How do I get to the site?

-Getting to Guernsey – Please check deals with Channel Islands Direct when you book (details are sent via email when you make an enquiry, with booking code) as they offer discounts.
-St Peter Port where the ferry comes in is 15 mins by car, 35 min by bus and 45 mins cycle from the land.
-Ferries from the UK are the fast ferry from Weymouth and Poole, the slower all weather ferry from Portsmouth with www.condorferries.com.
-Ferries from France leave St Malo with www.condorferries.com and www.directferries.co.uk/manche_iles_express.htm also leave from ports in Normandy.
-The airport is 20 min by bus, 25min by bike and 10 min by car. www.flybe.com, www.aurigny.com, www.blueislands.com and www.airsouthwest.com are all companies that fly here.
-They can be expensive (book early if you do fly) therefore sea travel may be cheaper, or try booking through a travel companies that offer deals if at least one night is included in local accommodation (www.channelislandsdirect.co.uk).
+Getting to Guernsey – St Peter Port where the ferry comes in is 15 mins by car, 35 min by bus and 45 min cycle from the land.
+Ferries from the UK are the fast ferry from Poole, the slower all weather ferry from Portsmouth with www.condorferries.com.
+Ferries from France leave St Malo with www.condorferries.com , www.directferries.co.uk/manche_iles_express.htm also leave from ports in Normandy.
+The airport is 20 min by bus, 25min by bike and 10 min by car from WildGuernsey. www.flybe.com, www.aurigny.com, www.blueislands.com are all the companies that fly here.
+They can be expensive (book early if you do fly) so sea travel may be cheaper.

 How can I get around the island?

 The island is only 7 miles long by 5 miles wide, so nowhere is far.
 Cycling all the way round takes 2 hrs, walking it would take all day.
 The buses are good, £2 per journey.
 We use Go Guernsey for cycle hire, and again all the information is sent when you book.